 Why you should care

-This is just one simple way to use technology to solve an age-old problem: getting good food to people at a reasonable price.
+This is just one simple way technology can solve an age-old problem: getting good food to people at a reasonable price.

 But don’t despair just yet; PareUp has a plan.